 9) The most recent creation from the Judaica lab is ‘He Almost Forgets That There is a Maker of the World‘ (30:00), a video essay co-authored by Nazlihan Eda Ercin, Caroline Gatt, Agnieszka Mendel, and Ben Spatz; and edited by Ben Spatz.
 In this ‘illuminated’ video essay we observe thirty minutes of uncut practice in which song, action, text and image are woven seamlessly together.
 There is no predetermined script or choreography.
 Rather, the quality of flow that permeates the video arises from the accumulated bodies of knowledge of the four contributors.
 The density of this moment of practice is then further articulated by a series of textual citations and annotations which frame and contextualize the embodied research processes at work.

-10) For a somewhat dense philosophical treatment of video epistemology through an engagement with the work of Giorgio Agamben, please see my essay on ‘The Video Way of Thinking‘.
+11) Finally, for a somewhat dense philosophical treatment of video epistemology through an engagement with the work of Giorgio Agamben, please see my essay on ‘The Video Way of Thinking‘.
 Here I argue that we need to rethink the relationship between what Agamben calls zoê and bios in light of the recent and current rise of the audiovisual, which in a broad historical and philosophical sense I call technos.
+(This piece is temporarily unavailable while it goes through peer review.)

 I hope these resources are useful.
 Additional links can be found at the bottom of the submission guidelines page for the Journal of Embodied Research.
 Please get in touch with me if you have examples of videos that articulate embodied knowledge in innovative ways, or if you would like to work with me on developing such a video.